dkackman/chia-dotnet/README.md

 ### Tests

 Various unit and integration tests in the test project.
 Tests attributes with `[TestCategory("Integration")]` will use the local install of chia and the mainnet configuration to resolve RPC endpoints.

+_chia is a registered trademark or trademark of Chia Network, Inc. in the United States and worldwide._